DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/06-part2.md

 [^122]: Cowlishaw, ‘Infanticide in Aboriginal Australia’.

-    Cowlishaw, ‘Socialisation and Subordination among Australian
+    Cowlishaw, ‘Socialisation and Subordination Among Australian
     Aborigines’.

-    Cowlishaw, *Women's Realm: A Study of Socialization, Sexuality and Reproduction among Australian Aborigines*.
+    Cowlishaw, *Women’s Realm: A Study of Socialization, Sexuality and Reproduction among Australian Aborigines*.

     Hamilton, ‘A Complex Strategical Situation: Gender and Power in